dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         }
     }

 The two internal classes represent the the parameters and the table type.
-We do not need to make these two classes internal, but by doing this it helps identify their purpose.
+We **do not need to make these two classes internal**, but by doing this it helps identify their purpose.
 The `CompanyTableType` represents the *User Defined Type* and `CompaniesAddParameters` class, the parameters.
 Note that the parameters class has a property which is a list of our table type.
 The stored procedure can be called using the framework like below:

     [TestMethod]
     public void CompaniesAdd()